 - P2P torrenting allowed on selected servers (including US servers)

-- Full access to all 395+ servers in 33 countries
+- Full access to all 801 servers in 63 locations in 50 countries

 - Full access to Secure Core and onion servers

 - Unblocks US Netflix and many other services (paid plans only)

 - Alternative routing through third party networks (optional)

 All servers used by ProtonVPN are bare metal single–tenancy physical servers.
 To deal with a surge in usage thanks to the COVID-19 crisis, ProtonVPN has increased its server capacity.
 Proton is also donating spare computing resources to [email protected], a project run by the University of Washington that predicts the atomic-scale structure of important coronavirus proteins.